Mágico González: Cádiz

-Both Atlético Madrid and Cádiz CF became interested in acquiring González in 1982 but, despite the Colchoneros higher profile, he signed with the Andalusians.
+Both Atlético Madrid and Cádiz became interested in acquiring González in 1982 but, despite the Colchoneros higher profile, he signed with the Andalusians.
 His first game in Spain came in a friendly against La Barca de la Florida, while his Segunda División debut was on 5 September 1982 in a 1–1 home draw against Real Murcia, scoring in the process.
 He became a fan favorite thanks to his dazzling moves and goals, but was also notorious for his love of the nightlife and his sleeping habits were also brought into question, whilst his on-field abilities endeared him to the Cádiz fans enough that they overlooked his minor indiscretions; he finished his first season with 33 games and 14 goals as the team promoted to La Liga.

 In 1983 and 1984, Cádiz traveled to the United States.
-González was the principal attraction the first year, but in the following the side was joined by FC Barcelona and its superstar Diego Maradona, who later claimed that the Salvadoran was "without a doubt amongst the greatest ten players I have ever seen play, in all my life".
+González was the principal attraction the first year, but in the following the side was joined by Barcelona and its superstar Diego Maradona, who later claimed that the Salvadoran was "without a doubt amongst the greatest ten players I have ever seen play in all my life.
+Better than myself and even better than Pelé".
 His debut in the top division came on 11 September 1983 in a 1–3 home loss against the same opponent, Murcia, and they were immediately relegated.

-Despite this, Paris Saint-Germain F.C. of France showed interest in signing him as well as Italian teams Atalanta BC, ACF Fiorentina and U.C.
-Sampdoria, but González chose to stay in Cádiz.
+Despite this, Paris Saint-Germain of France showed interest in signing him as well as Italian teams Atalanta, Fiorentina and Sampdoria, but González chose to stay in Cádiz.
 His stay was somewhat short-lived, however, as he was transferred to Real Valladolid in the 1985 January transfer window due to problems with manager Benito Joanet.
 He did not get along at Valladolid, where his personal life was tightly controlled and, after playing in just nine games, he returned to Cádiz exactly one year later; as a precaution against his partying, his contract was reputed to have contained a clause stipulating he was to be paid US$700 per game played and none for the ones he missed.

 After several coaching changes, González was finally able to shine again for Cádiz under Víctor Espárrago, still competing in a further four top-tier campaigns.
 In all, he scored 58 goals in 194 league games for the club until his departure on 6 June 1991, aged 33.